What They Do

 Regular Officer Training Plan

-If you have a high school diploma from a school recognized by a Canadian provincial or territorial education ministry, you may be eligible for the Canadian Forces’ combined degree and pilot training program.
-This unique training program enables Officer Cadets to obtain a Bachelor of Aviation Technology and their Pilot’s Wings over a four-year period, as opposed to earning a four-year degree prior to starting pilot training.
-The program begins with Basic Officer Training in July, followed by two-and-a-half semesters studying full-time at Seneca, then one year of Pilot Training at 15 Wing Moose Jaw, Saskatchewan.
-Students continue the program with an additional two-and-a half semesters at Seneca, then specific flight training to the type of aircraft they are selected to fly.
-Graduates of this program are required to serve seven years as a Pilot with the Canadian Forces.
+If you have a high school diploma from a school recognized by a Canadian provincial or territorial education ministry, you may be eligible for the Forces’ combined degree and pilot training program.
+This unique training program enables Officer Cadets to obtain a Bachelor of Aviation Technology and Pilot’s Wings over a four-year period, as opposed to earning a four-year degree prior to starting pilot training.
+In the first year of this program, candidates will complete Basic Military Officer Training, followed by Phase 1 Military Flying Training.
+In their second year, successful candidates will move into the academic phase at Seneca College in Toronto, Ontario.
+During the remaining two years of this program, candidates will complete their military flying training and the remainder of their studies at Seneca College.
+Graduates of this program are required to serve seven years as a Pilot with the Forces.

-In addition to having your high school diploma or Sec V in Québec, you must also have achieved or be on your way to achieving high school academic level (university/college level) credits with minimum 65% average in:
+In addition to having your high school diploma or Sec V in Québec, you must also have achieved or be on your way to achieving six high school academic level credits with minimum 65% average in:

 - English (ENG4(U))